LucyMcGowan/survivalpwr/README.md

 ## Example

-You can input parameters to compute power:
+You can input parameters to compute power, for example here is a study with a hazard ratio of 1.2, an event probability of 0.8, and 100
+observations:

 ``` r
 library(survivalpwr)